gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-31-clear-game-cache
+Call the server to clear the game cache when refreshing from home page.

+Remove the refresh button from the game page.

 ## step-30-final-shake-down
 This is the last branch that made up version 2.0 Minimal Viable Product (MVP)!